 Structured for Success

-Attending live classes at St. Francis School of Law is similar to a traditional law school, where your professors conduct interactive classes.
-You can expect to spend a total of about 18 hours per week attending classes, engaging with other students and your instructor on the discussion board, writing assignments, completing projects, and other related activities.
+Attending classes at St. Francis School of Law is similar to a traditional law school, where your professors conduct stimulating and invigorating live class discussions several times per week.
+Most students plan to spend a total of 18 to 20 hours per week attending classes, engaging with other students and your instructor on the discussion board, writing assignments, completing projects, and other related activities.

-The cutting-edge technology platform we use has been designed to support education and collaboration, and enables you to stay connected, informed, and involved.
+The industry-standard technology platform we use has been designed to support education and collaboration, and enables you to stay connected, informed, and involved.

 Live, Interactive Classes

+Participating in live class is an important part of how students learn at St. Francis.
 For approximately three hours each week, you participate in live, interactive classes using our web-conferencing platform.
 Unlike some other online law schools that offer only chat capability and pre-recorded video lectures, St. Francis class sessions are truly interactive.
 Students participate live, face-to-face and voice-to-voice.
-You’re required to think on your feet, and share your reasoning and your perspective.
+You’re required to think on your feet and share your reasoning and perspective.

-Live class sessions generally are held during the evening, between the hours of 6:00 and 7:30 pm Pacific Time on Tuesdays and Thursdays.
+Live class sessions generally are held during the evening, between the hours of 6:00 and 7:30 pm Pacific Time, two nights a week.

 Small Class Sizes